-Ouroboros is an homage to the Gaza Strip based on the eternal return.
+Ouroboros is acclaimed visual artist Basma Alsharif's first feature film.
+This experimental film is an homage to the Gaza Strip and to the possibility of hope based on the eternal return.

 A journey outside of time, marking the end as the beginning, exploring the subject of the eternal return and how we move forward when all is lost.